Navigating the Currents of Immigration Trends Worldwide

 Updates in China

-• In order to further promote exchanges between Chinese and foreign individuals, and to serve high-quality development and high-level opening-up, the China Ministry of Foreign Affairs announced that China has decided to expand the scope of the unilateral visa-exemption policy.
+• To further promote exchanges between Chinese and foreign individuals, and to serve high-quality development and high-level opening-up, China has decided to expand the scope of the unilateral visa-exemption policy.

-• From December 1, 2023 to November 30, 2024, China will implement a unilateral visa-exemption policy for ordinary passport holders from France, Germany, Italy, the Netherlands, Spain, and Malaysia.
-Individuals from these countries who hold ordinary passports and come to China for business, tourism, visiting relatives, or transit for no more than 15 days are exempt from visas.
+• From December 1, 2023 to November 30, 2024, China will implement a unilateral visa-exemption policy.
+This is for ordinary passport holders from France, Germany, Italy, the Netherlands, Spain, and Malaysia.
+Individuals from these countries who hold ordinary passports and come to China for business, tourism, visiting relatives, or transit for no more than 15 days, are exempt from visas.

 • Individuals from these six countries who do not meet the visa exemption requirements still need to obtain a visa before entering China.